 What happens to an employer who chooses profits over people?
 What if an employer has cut corners and failed to put a surrounding wall in a trench before sending in workers to get the job done quickly?
 What if the dirt caves in and crushes the worker?
 There are many options to consider.
 It is negligence when an employer causes a worker to become injured or even die at their own hands.
 OSHA, local authorities, and the employer may conduct many investigations when an incident like this has happened to assure that precautions were being abided by.
 Any party who has become injured by a trench accident can start an investigation that will look into all matters of liability.

-When you are looking for an attorney with construction experience, there is no one better for the job than your attorneys at Maggiano, DiGirolamo & Lizzi.
+When you are looking for an attorney with construction experience, there is no one better for the job than the construction accident lawyers at Maggiano, DiGirolamo & Lizzi.
 We will work with you to help you gain compensation that you deserve for medical bills, lost wages, pain and suffering, and more.
 Furthermore, we will work to make sure that the liable party responsible for your accident does not cause harm to future plaintiffs through their own negligence.
 Call us today to find out more about what you can do after you have been injured.